Skip to content

 Grants

 Grants are gifts of money that do not have to be earned or repaid by the student.
 This is the preferred way of many students to pay for college before they start taking out loans.
-Refer to the 2023-24 Financial Aid Guide for a complete list of all available grants.
+Refer to the 2024-25 Financial Aid Guide (coming soon!) for a complete list of all available grants.

 Scholarships